dicksondickson/dickson-sci-fi-enhance-upscale/README.md

 This workflow upscales images in multiple stages using a combination of upscaling models, CCSR, SUPIR and SD Ulitmate Upscale.
 Each workflow is tuned to a specific resolution and different speed variants.
 Enjoy!

-# Changelog

-2024/09/17 - Reworked the upscale workflow and broke how different versions targeting different resolutions.
-v9 - Optimize speed.
-Use updated controlnet tile node.
-Use RealvizXL 5 model.
-v8 - Optimize quality.
-Use updated image loader node.
-v7 - Replace image loader with custom load.
-Remove SD prompt reader depedency.
-Split version Tiled and Full.
-Tiled sets TiledEDMRestore in SUPIR and can run on systems with low VRAM.
-v6 - Fixed seams issue when using TiledEDMRestore in SUPIR.
-Should now work with system with less VRAM.
-Tested on 2080ti.
-v5 - Optimized steps.
-v4 - Optimized quality and reworded annotations.

 # BENCHMARK

 System specs: RTX 4090 + AMD Ryzen 9950X